 The SFA requires the Group to comply with Minimum Cash, Net Total Leverage Ratio ('NTLR') and Debt Service Cover Ratio ('DSCR') covenants, tested at 30 June and 31 December each year ('Calculation Dates').
 The Minimum Cash requirement requires the Group to maintain cash and cash equivalents of US\$30,000,000 at each Calculation Date.
 The NTLR is the ratio of net debt at each Calculation Date to EBITDA (as defined in the SFA) for the 12 months prior to each Calculation Date, with a covenant requirement of less than 2:1.
-The DSCR covenant is the ratio of cash flows available for debt service for the senior facilities on the calculation date to total debt service for the senior facilities for the 12 months calculation period ending on that Calculation Date, with a covenant requirement of greater than 1.2:1.
+The DSCR covenant is the ratio of cash flows available for debt service for the senior facilities for the 12 months calculation period ending on that Calculation Date, with a covenant requirement of greater than 1.2:1.